diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 But in our task we would instead keep all **41 numbers as the text embedding**.

 #### Computation

+To run the following code you need to install the `transformers`, `pandas` and `scikit-learn` Python libraries.

 Here is the source code of how to compute such text embeddings: